PROGRAMS & SERVICES: Legal Support Services

 What are the legal options after a sexual assault?

 What steps can I take?

 You do not have to report the sexual assault to the police.
 Many survivors choose this option because for them, going through the related criminal justice process is

 Make a Report to the Police

 If you don't report a sexual assault to the police immediately, you may do so at a later date - even months or years after the offence.
-It should be noted, however, that providing sufficient evidence of a sexual assault to meet the police requirements re: laying a charge (and/or the court requirements re: a trial) usually becomes increasingly difficult as more time passes.
+It should be noted, however, that providing sufficient evidence of a sexual assault to meet the police requirements in terms of laying a charge (and/or the court requirements regarding a trial) usually becomes increasingly difficult as more time passes.

 Make a Third-Party Report

 The report consists of making a statement about the details of the sexual assault against another person.
 You may be contacted again at a later date (e.g., in the event of an investigation or trial).

 This allows for the possibility of making a financial claim against the offender for such things as pain and suffering, financial loss, and/or medical expenses resulting from the sexual assault.
 A civil suit may be filed regardless of whether or not criminal charges have be brought against the offender.
 Contacting a lawyer is necessary to discuss the circumstances of such a suit.
 Many lawyers will make an agreement with you that their payment occurs at the time of your settlement.